hassio-addons/addon-mqtt/README.md

 _If you are moving from the official add-on to this one, make sure that you change the `broker:` in your configuration from `core-mosquitto` to `a0d7b954-mqtt`._

-**Note2**: _When changing from the official add-on to this one, make sure to change configuration.yaml broker ip. "broker: core-mosquitto" to "broker: localhost"_

 ```yaml
 # Example configuration.yaml entry
 mqtt: